FelicityIris/RXdwm/README.md

 - After installing qt5ct and qt5-styleplugins and configuring it, please add `QT_QPA_PLATFORMTHEME=qt5ct` to /etc/environment and restart your system for making qt apps respect your theming.

-- File Manager: Thunar-extended; Plugins and Utilities: thunar-archive-plugin, xarchiver, file-roller & tumblerd
+- File Manager: Thunar; Plugins and Utilities: thunar-archive-plugin, xarchiver, file-roller & tumblerd

-- Code & Text Editor: NVim (Terminal); DOOM Emacs & Xed (GUI).
+- Code & Text Editor: NVim (Terminal).

 - IDE: VSCodium.

 - Audio Visualizer: cava

-- Music Player: MPD and CMUS (Tip, use mpd-rich-presence-discord-git from AUR to get MPD as status on Discord.)
+- Music Player: MPD (Tip, use mpd-rich-presence-discord to get MPD as status on Discord.)

 - I use pipewire (additionally pipewire-pulse, wireplumber and related packages + lib32 packages).